Mother Nature knows best, after all.

 Tooth-colored fillings require less removal of healthy tooth structure, which is our MO!

 If you have mercury fillings you’d like to replace with safe and discreet composite fillings, Dr. Kriegel would be happy to help.
-He’s one of just five doctors in Iowa that is SMART certified.
+He’s one of just a few doctors in Iowa that is SMART certified.

 Using the principles of biomimetic dentistry to guide us, inlays and onlays are our preferred restorative technique here at Corridor Dental.
 Many dentists are quick to recommend and provide crowns when more than a simple filling is needed—but a crown might not be necessary, and you will be left with less healthy tooth structure than when you started.